Table of contents

 During installation, REI3 creates a self-signed certificate to allow encrypted access to the application.
 It is not recommended to keep this certificate.
 If at all possible, a properly signed certificate should be provided for REI3 to ensure secure communication with trust between clients and server.

-After configuration, basically all administrative tasks are executed via the admin UI inside the main REI3 web application.
+After configuration, basically all administrative tasks are executed via the admin user interface inside the main REI3 web application.
 Any user defined as 'admin' has full access to these features.

 To execute deep system changes safely, a separate operation mode is available, called 'maintenance mode'.
 When enabled, all non-admin users are automatically logged off from the system; new logins are also rejected from non-admin users.